About our approach - Woldring Verhuur About our approach - Woldring Verhuur

 Accept

-We ask that you accept the housing unit in advance.
+We ask for acceptance of the housing unit in advance.
 This is done by paying a deposit and signing the acceptance form.
-This way we can be sure that we have a serious candidate and then the candidate knows that he/she will get the housing unit.
-This cost is deducted when paying the deposit.
+This ensures that we have a serious candidate and then the candidate knows that he/she will be assigned the living space.
+This cost is deducted from the deposit to be paid.

 Signing a new rental agreement